Random Schrodinger operators on long boxes, noise explosion and the GOE: Appendix

 which shows that the limit of the eigenvalue process of $H_n$ is the same as the limit of $GOE$ eigenvalues multiplied by $n$ and shifted by an independent Gaussian $b_n$ of variance $n$.
 We first condition on the sequence of these independent Gaussians, so the GOE eigenvalues are now centered at $-b_n$, which, on the semicircle scale, converges to $0$.
 In the classical literature, convergence is usually proved around a fixed window at $c$, $|c|<2$ (on the semicircle scale).
 The moving window case is rigorously proved in \cite{BVBV}.
 The lemma follows after removing the conditioning. \end{proof}

 {\bf Acknowledgements.} We thank Eugene Kritchevski, Alex Bloemendal, and L\'aszl\'o Erd\H os for useful discussions, and Hermann Schulz-Baldes for references.
+We also thank the anonymous referees for valuable comments and suggestions.
 The second author thanks the hospitality of the Banff International Research Station, where part of this work was conceived.
 This research is supported by the NSF Grant DMS-09-05820 (Valk\'o) and the NSERC discovery accelerator grant program and the Canada Research Chair program (Vir\'ag).

 \cprime{$'$}